folafunmi-db/hashnode/ckzr4y8pu0bjh0xs15zyw0zh5.md

 - Understand what coding standards are
 - Understand the advantages of coding standards
 - Understand git hooks
-- Setup git hooks with husky and lint-stage
+- Setup git hooks with husky and lint-staged
 - Configure Eslint, Prettier, and Commitizen